Revive-dontwanttocode/Revive-dontwanttocode.github.io/_tabs/about.md

 > And now I still pursuit for other Graduate Programme:
 > * Master of Computing (AI Specialisation) @ National University of Singapore
-> * Master of Science in Financial Engineering @ National University of Singapore
-> * Master of Science in Financial Technology @ Hong Kong University of Science and Technology {: .prompt-tip}
+> * Master of Science in Digital Financial Technology @ National University of Singapore {: .prompt-tip}

 ### Bachelor